intel/neural-compressor/neural_solution/docs/source/README.md

 neural_solution cluster --query
 ```
 ### Add node
 This command is used to add nodes to the cluster.
 You can either specify a host file or provide a list of nodes separated by ";".
+The node format consists of three parts: hostname, number_of_sockets, and cores_per_socket.
+Here's a breakdown of each part:

+- hostname: This refers to the name or IP address of the node that you want to add to the cluster.
+It identifies the specific machine or server that will be part of the cluster.

+- number_of_sockets: This indicates the number of physical CPU sockets available on the node.
+A socket is a physical component that houses one or more CPU cores.
+It represents a physical processor unit.

+- cores_per_socket: This specifies the number of CPU cores present in each socket.
+A core is an individual processing unit within a CPU.

 For example:
 ```shell
 neural_solution cluster --join "host1 2 20; host2 4 20"
 ```